Matechs-Digital/practical-fp-in-ts-oct-21/README.md

 - Pure Functions
 - Introduction of Effect-TS
 - Variance in TypeScript: Covariance and Contravariance
+- Tagged unions & the very basic of ADTs
 - The Effect Data-Type and its utilities
-- Introduce the mars rover kata

 Day 2: